pulumi/pulumi-hugo/themes/default/content/product/_index.md

     title: Open source.
 Enterprise ready.
     description: |
-        Pulumi’s modern Infrastructure as Code SDK is an open-source project that’s supported by an active and enthusiastic community.
+        Pulumi’s modern Infrastructure as Code SDK is an open-source project that’s supported by an active community.
 We maintain a [public roadmap](/blog/relaunching-pulumis-public-roadmap/) and welcome feedback and contributions from anyone.
     community:
         number: "10,000s"
         description: of community members